 Data on each pupil is collected by schools, local authorities and ScotXed.
 The data collected and transferred covers areas such as date of birth, Scottish Candidate Number (SCN), postcode, registration for free-school meals, whether a pupil is looked after by his/her local authority, additional support needs including disability and English as an Additional Language (EAL), and attendance, absence and exclusions from school.
 The SCN acts as the unique pupil identifier.
 Pupil names and addresses are not passed to ScotXed.
 Your postcode is the only part of your address that is transferred for statistical purposes, and postcodes are grouped to identify 'localities' rather than specific addresses.
-Dates of birth are passed on as 'month and year' only, again to ensure that individuals are never identified.
 Data is held securely and no information on individual pupils can or would be published by ScotXed.
 Providing national identity and ethnic background data is entirely voluntary.
 You can choose the 'not disclosed' option if you do not want to provide this data.
 However, we hope that the explanations contained in this message and on our website will help you understand the importance of providing the data.

-How Does Aberdeenshire Council Hold and Store Pupil Data

-Aberdeenshire Council use a system called SEEMIS which is used in almost all local authorities in Scotland and is subject to independent scrutiny to ensure that it is a secure environment for holding such data.
+How Does Aberdeenshire Council Hold and Store Pupil Data Aberdeenshire Council use a system called SEEMIS which is used in all local authorities in Scotland and is subject to independent scrutiny to ensure that it is a secure environment for holding such data.
 Our schools update the data held in the system when they have an education update to make to a pupil's record or when they receive advice from a parent or guardian either through the Annual Data Check exercise or when they are made aware of a change of circumstances at any other time in the year.

-Data Protection Act 1998

-When registering your child in one of our schools, and throughout their time in education, you will be asked to provide a range of personal and potentially sensitive information about your child and your family.
+Data Protection Act 1998 When registering your child in one of our schools, and throughout their time in education, you will be asked to provide a range of personal and potentially sensitive information about your child and your family.
 All information provided by you will be handled in accordance with the Data Protection Act 1998.
 As such we draw your attention to the following Fair Processing Notice.
+Fair Processing Notice Who may process your personal data?